The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 Frequently Asked Questions

-Q: Is Louisiana or Texas better for taxes and cost of living?
+Q: Is Louisiana or Texas better for taxes after the 3% flat reform?

 Q: Does Louisiana tax Social Security and retirement income?